 HRT is the most common treatment for women with POI.
 It gives the body the estrogen and other hormones that the ovaries are not making.
 HRT improves sexual health and decreases the risks for cardiovascular disease (including heart attacks, stroke, and high blood pressure) and osteoporosis.4

-If a woman has POI, replacing these hormones may cause her to start having regular periods again.
-In addition, HRT may reduce other symptoms, such as hot flashes and night sweats, and may help maintain bone health.1,5,6,7 HRT will not prevent pregnancy, and evidence suggests it might improve pregnancy rates for women with POI by bringing high LH levels to normal.8
+If a woman with POI begins HRT, she is expected to start having regular periods again.
+In addition, HRT is expected to reduce other symptoms, such as hot flashes and night sweats, and help maintain bone health.1,5,6,7 HRT will not prevent pregnancy, and evidence suggests it might improve pregnancy rates for women with POI by lowering high levels of luteinizing hormone — which stimulates ovulation — to normal in some women.8

-HRT is usually a combination of estrogen and progesterone.
-Sometimes, the combination also includes testosterone.9 HRT comes in several forms: pills, creams, gels, patches that stick onto the skin, an intrauterine device, or a vaginal ring.10 Estradiol is the natural form of human estrogen.
+HRT is usually a combination of an estrogen and a progestin.
+A progestin is a form of progesterone.
+Sometimes, the combination might also include testosterone, although this approach is controversial.9 HRT comes in several forms: pills, creams, gels, patches that stick onto the skin, an intrauterine device, or a vaginal ring.10 Estradiol is the natural form of human estrogen.
 The optimal method of providing estradiol to women with POI is by a skin patch or vaginal ring.
 These methods are linked with a lower risk of potentially fatal blood clots developing.
 Most women require a dose of 100 micrograms of estradiol per day.
-It is important to take a progestin (a form of progesterone) along with estradiol to balance out the effect of estrogen on the lining of the womb.
+It is important to take a progestin along with estradiol to balance out the effect of estrogen on the lining of the womb.
 Women who do not take a progestin along with estradiol are at increased risk of developing endometrial cancer.
 The progestin with the best evidence available to support use in women with POI is 10 mg of medroxyprogesterone acetate by mouth per day for the first 12 calendar days of each month.

 A health care provider may suggest that a woman with POI take HRT until she is about 50 years old, the age at which menopause usually begins.

-After that time, she should talk with her health care provider about stopping the treatment because of risks associated with using this type of therapy in the years after menopause.3
+After that time, she should talk with her health care provider about stopping the treatment because of risks associated with using this type of therapy in the years after the normal age of menopause.3

 Is it safe for women with POI to take HRT?